lightning/bolts/01-messaging-crypto-and-init.md

   * Encrypt `l` using `ChaChaPoly-1305`, `n`, and `sk` to obtain `lc` (`18-bytes`)
-    * The nonce for `sk MUST be incremented after this step.
+    * The nonce for `sk` MUST be incremented after this step.
+    * A zero-length byte slice is to be passed as the AD (associated data).

   * Finally encrypt the message itself (`m`) using the same procedure used to